VRGroupRWTH/VTKPlugin/readme.md

 ## VTK Plugin for Unreal Engine 5+

+**This branch is fully cross-compatible between Windows and Unix (Linux/Mac).** See "How" in the [Remarks on Linux/Mac](#remarks-on-linuxmac) section.

 A plugin that links the [VTK Library](https://github.com/Kitware/VTK) to [Unreal Engine 5.3](https://docs.unrealengine.com/5.3/en-US/).

 Currently, this plugin does the following:
 - Download & build VTK (infer/change the version in the install script file)
 - Expose VTK to your complete Unreal project (public, but you may want this private)
 - Provide a blueprint function "DistanceBetweenTwoPoints" for testing `vtkMath.h` (based on an [official VTK example](https://examples.vtk.org/site/Cxx/SimpleOperations/DistanceBetweenPoints/), cross-compatible)
-- Provide a blueprint function "ReadStructuredGridTest" for more complex vtk includes (loosely based on an [official VTK example](https://examples.vtk.org/site/Cxx/IO/ReadStructuredGrid/#download-and-build-readstructuredgrid), only Windows due to RTTI)
+- Provide a blueprint function "ReadStructuredGridTest" for more complex vtk includes (loosely based on an [official VTK example](https://examples.vtk.org/site/Cxx/IO/ReadStructuredGrid/#download-and-build-readstructuredgrid)
-- Conditional cross-compatibility for Windows/Linux/Mac (tested)
+- Complete cross-compatibility for Windows/Linux/Mac (tested)
-  - Windows: VTK should work as-is without further adjustments
-  - Linux/Mac: Certain VTK includes won't compile as they use [RTTI mechanics](https://en.wikipedia.org/wiki/Run-time_type_information)

 This plugin is quite verbose as it aims to be a foundation for implementing & testing VTK functionality in UE.
 Check the Unreal Log for `[VtkPlugin]` to see what's happening (also valid for the blueprint functions).